Highlights of Paris: Eiffel and Monet to Crème Brûlée

 Notre-Dame Cathedral

-This 860-year-old cathedral, packed with history, is recovering from a devastating fire in 2019 (though thankfully, much of what made the church's interior famous was salvaged).
-While the interior and some of the surrounding areas are closed for several years (possibly reopening later in 2024), you can still appreciate its monumental exterior.
+This 860-year-old cathedral, packed with history, has largely recovered from a devastating fire in 2019 (though thankfully, much of what made the church's interior famous was salvaged).
 With a pair of 200-foot-tall bell towers, a facade studded with ornate statuary, beautiful stained-glass rose windows, famous gargoyles, a picture-perfect Seine-side location, and textbook flying buttresses, there's a good reason that this cathedral of "Our Lady" is France's most famous church.

 Ile St. Louis